chichieinstein/rustypfb/README.md

 The txt file will contain the center frequencies detected by the channogram and spectrogram.

 > [!NOTE]
 > The `--multiplier <FACTOR>` argument is optional.
-If provided, threshold for channogram is set to `FACTOR` times estimated noise floor.
+If provided, threshold is set to `FACTOR` times estimated noise floor.
 If not provided, threshold is set to 1.5 times estimated noise floor.